Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 sudo apt install nginx
 ```

 2. At the end of the installation process, Ubuntu starts Nginx.
 The web server should already be up and running.
-We can check the service is running by typing:
+You can verify that the service is running by typing:
 ```sh
 systemctl status nginx
 ```